SpadeHeart

 SOME OTHER POINTS TO NOTE:

 Finally, please make it your business to put fellow members at ease.
 Do not cramp personal space, observe sneezing and coughing etiquette (cover your mouth with your sleeve/ elbow or tissue) and take all hygiene measures seriously.
 Please do not attend the club if feeling unwell or suffering from a cold, coughing or sneezing.
-Please play your part in making the comfort and safety of all players our priority as we return to live bridge.
+Please play your part in making the comfort and safety of all players our priority.

 Bridge Club E-mail